andrewpbray/141-course-materials/labs/04-informal-inference.md

 6. Formulate your own statistic to measure the distance between the observed proportions (`obs_prop`) and those expected by Benford’s Law (`ben_prop`).
-This exercise is similar to the first quiz, where you were asked to propose your own statistic to measure variability;
-    there are many many possible choices, but some are more useful than others.
+There are many many possible choices, but some are more useful than others.
 Describe this statistic in words (or write out the formula for it if you are comfortable using LaTeX), then calculate it for this data.

-7. Repeat exerises 5 and 6 for the US state data.
+7. Repeat exercises 5 and 6 for the US state data.
 Which distribution is judged to be farther from the ideal Benford’s distribution using your distance statistic?
 What do you conclude about the presence of fraud in these elections?